 No current-at-review-time Canon EF-S Lenses are compatible with Canon extenders.
 These extenders are physically unable to mount behind the EF-S lenses.

 When you buy one of the cheapest zoom lenses available, there are sacrifices being made in the lens design to make that low price possible.
 Build quality is one area where a sacrifice is frequently made.

-It is hard to find complaint in the size and weight of this lens.
+A priority for this lens' design was small size and light weight and it is hard to find complaint about this lens in either of those departments.
 Few lenses are smaller or lighter, and as mentioned, smaller is one of the benefits this lens brings over the previous EF-S 18-55 STM.
 You can carry this lens indefinitely without fatigue.

 |Model||Weight||Dimensions w/o Hood||Filter||Year|

 |Canon EF-S 10-22mm f/3.5-4.5 USM Lens||13.6 oz||(385g)||3.3 x 3.5"||(84 x 90mm)||77mm||2004|